Migrating virtual machines with Raw Device Mappings (RDMs) (1005241)

 .vmdkfile at the destination, effectively converting or cloning a raw LUN into a virtual disk.
 This also applies when the virtual machine is not moving between ESX hosts.
 In this process, your original raw LUN is left intact.
 However, the virtual machine no longer reads or writes to it.
 Instead, the newly-created virtual disk is used.

-- If you wish to cold migrate a virtual machine without cloning or converting its RDMs, remove them from the configuration of the virtual machine before migrating.
+- If you want to cold migrate a virtual machine without cloning or converting its RDMs, remove them from the configuration of the virtual machine before migrating.
 You can delete the RDM from the disk when removing it (the raw LUN contents are not changed).
 Re-add them to the configuration when completed.

 - The virtual machine registration changes, but the files are left untouched.